malcar91/TICtakTOE-firstProject/README.md

 ### User Stories

-- A user will open the page and be presented with to input forms.
+- A user will open the page and be presented with input forms.
-- A user coming back to the site will see the first box to sign in.
+- A user coming back to the site will see the tab box to sign in.
-- A new user then will see the second box to sign up.
-Once signed up then the user will be told to log in.
+- A new user then will see the second tab to sign up.
+Once signed in then the user will be told to log in.
-- Once logged there will be a welcome message and the view changes to another input form for being able to change the password.
-IF user wants to change the password and again there will be a confirming message that the user changed password succesfully.
+- Once logged there will be a welcome message and the view changes to a log out and change password button under the header.
+IF user wants to change the password they will click the button and the change password form will appear.
+Once password is changed succesfully the form will dissapear.
-- Underneath there will be a button to start the game along side the gameboard
+- Underneath there will be a button to start the game, once clicked the gameboard and game stats boxes will appear along with a message telling player X to play.
 - Once clicked the user will be able to click on the gameboard and try to beat whomever they are playing.
 - Once a user wins there will be a display message saying which player has won.
 - Once the user is done playing however many games he wants then he can log out.